intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 regression in the main development branch, as they can quickly affect a lot of people.
 The developers thus want to learn about such issues as quickly as possible, hence there is a streamlined process to report them.
-Note, regressions with newer kernel version line (say something broke when switching from 5.9.15 to 5.10.5) do not qualify.
+Note, regressions with a newer kernel version line (say something broke when switching from 5.9.15 to 5.10.5) do not qualify.